 If a driver appears to be intoxicated, the officer may ask for permission to conduct further testing to check for blood alcohol concentration (BAC) level.
 A driver with a blood alcohol concentration of 0.08 or higher is legally drunk and subject to arrest and subsequent DUI charges.
-If facing allegations of a DUI, contact a Tempe DUI lawyer for legal assistance and counsel following an arrest.Challenging Field Sobriety Test Evidence in DUI Cases
+If facing allegations of a DUI, contact a Phoenix DUI lawyer for legal assistance and counsel as soon as possible following an arrest.Challenging Field Sobriety Test Evidence in DUI Cases

 One of the ways in which a law enforcement officer can check for inebriation in a motorist is by conducting what is referred to as the field sobriety test (FST).
 The field sobriety test is a set of physical actions that the officer has the driver perform.
 Typically, these field sobriety tests (FST's) will give the officer some indication as to whether the driver is intoxicated, and if so, to what general level (moderate to severe).
 The field sobriety test can vary from state to state, but there are three standardized tests used across all states, and these are:

 - One-legged stand – Here, the motorist suspected of DUI is asked to stand on one leg for a period of time.
 If they cannot perform this action, the officer may conclude that their lack of balance is due to consumption of alcohol.